symfony/symfony-docs/components/event_dispatcher.rst

     }

-While this above is sufficient for most uses, if your application uses multiple ``EventDispatcher`` instances, you might need to specifically need to inject a known instance of the ``EventDispatcher`` into your listeners.
+While this above is sufficient for most uses, if your application uses multiple ``EventDispatcher`` instances, you might need to specifically inject a known instance of the ``EventDispatcher`` into your listeners.
 This could be done using constructor or setter injection as follows:

 Constructor injection::